Lone working in the utilities and engineering industries

 In the utilities sector, lone working teams often work alone for extended periods of time at wastewater treatment plants or up high on power lines.
 They primarily face the risk of incapacitation or injury, due to slips, trips or falls.

-Safe Hub has support features which can be delivered using a range of devices.
-Critically for this type of lone worker, our Worker Down feature uses in-built motion sensor technology to detect sudden impacts or changes in the handset’s orientation.
+Safe Hub’s Worker Down feature uses in-built motion sensor technology to detect sudden impacts or changes in the handset’s orientation that may indicate an accident.

 Facing the public